jennybell/bank-tech-test/README.md

 ## User Stories

 - As a customer
+  So that I can look after my money
+  I would like to be able to open a bank account

+- As a customer
   So that I can put money in my bank account
   I would like to put able to make deposits